 We have a legal obligation to hold and maintain the Register.
 For more information on the requirement to register please visit https://www.ewc.wales/site/index.php/en/registration/applying-for-registration

 A sub-set of the data from the Register (forename, surname, employer, registration category and any disciplinary orders) is publicly available.
 We are not responsible for how the publically accessible information is used by those who access it.

 The Education (Wales) Act 2014 (and any subsequent amendments) and associated regulations/legislation, sets out our functions and the information we may hold.
-We process your personal information so that we can provide services for you, carry out public functions, and comply with applicable laws and regulations
+We process your personal information so that we can provide services for you, carry out public functions (public task), and comply with applicable laws and regulations (legal obligation).

 In some cases we process your personal information based on legitimate interest which means we have a genuine and legitimate reason and we are not harming any of your right and interests.
-Some examples of when we might use this approach include data analytics on our website keeping you informed of our work via our newsletters and circulating information about our upcoming events or inviting you to participate in our education related research to inform policy development.
+Some examples of when we might use this approach include data analytics on our website.
+For some of our activities such as human resources functions we rely on contract as a lawful basis.

 How we use the information held on the Register

 The information we hold on the Register is set out in legislation and enables us to perform our regulatory function.

 On behalf of the Welsh Government we undertake a range of administrative tasks in relation to the induction programme in Wales.
 To complete these activities we use the information held on the Register, and also obtained from Induction Notification Forms, Induction Funding Claim Forms and Short Term Supply Notification Forms to fulfil this function.
 This information is shared with and will be used by third parties involved in the Induction period i.e. the appropriate body for the induction namely local authorities and consortia, the employer, the external verifier and the induction mentor.
 This information will only be used by these third parties for the purposes of Induction.